Studying online means interacting with course content via the internet.

 What support do online learners receive?

-If you have any questions or problems when using the VLE, either my team or your Student Adviser will be there to help you.
-The first module of your degree course has been designed to help you get to grips with the VLE and you will also have a welcome session with your Student Adviser that covers the key things you need to know.
+If you have any questions or problems when using the VLE, either my team or our Student Support team will be there to help you.
+The first module of your degree course has been designed to help you get to grips with the VLE and you will also have a welcome session with a Student Adviser that covers the key things you need to know.

 How does studying a degree online compare to studying a Massive Open Online Course (MOOC)?